HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 The Prompt API introduces a standardized interface for accessing LLMs facilitated by the user's browser, such as Gemini Nano in Chrome or <a hreflang="en" href="https://learn.microsoft.com/en-us/microsoft-edge/web-platform/prompt-api">Phi-4-mini in Edge</a>.
 By leveraging these one-time-download models, the API eliminates the bandwidth barriers and cold-start latency associated with libraries that require downloading model weights.

-However, as of December 2025, the technology remains in a transitional phase: it has fully shipped for browser extensions in Chrome 138, but web page access is still restricted to an Origin Trial.
+However, as of December 2025, the technology remains in a transitional phase: it has [fully shipped for browser extensions in Chrome 138](https://developer.chrome.com/docs/ai/prompt-api), but web page access is still restricted to an Origin Trial.
 In this controlled experiment, developers must register specific tokens to bypass feature flags.
 The API is not currently available on mobile devices.

 <!-- markdownlint-disable-next-line MD051 -->
-Consequently, adoption remains nascent; HTTP Archive data from July 2025 (the first measurement available) detected the API on just 27,047 desktop sites (0.0009%) and 17,902 mobile sites (0.0008%), reflecting its current status as an experiment rather than a standard utility (see [Figure 8](#fig-8)).
+Consequently, adoption remains nascent; HTTP Archive data from July 2025 (the first measurement available) detected the API on just 27,047 desktop sites (0.0009%) and 17,902 mobile sites (0.0008%), reflecting its current status as an experiment rather than a standard utility (see [Figure 7.8](#fig-8)).

 Most of the example sites we analyzed used the Prompt API through an external script, [Google Publisher Tags](https://developers.google.com/publisher-tag/guides/get-started).
 This project enables authors to incorporate dynamic advertisements into their websites.
 The <a hreflang="en" href="https://securepubads.g.doubleclick.net/pagead/managed/js/gpt/m202512040101/pubads_impl.js">Google Publisher Tags script</a> uses the Prompt API to categorize the page's content into a list of the <a hreflang="en" href="https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/develop/Content%20Taxonomies/Content%20Taxonomy%203.1.tsv">Interactive Advertising Bureau (IAB) Content Taxonomy 3.1 categories</a>, and the Summarizer API (see next section) to generate a summary of the page's content, and sends both to the server.
 However, the code branch didn't seem to be active during our analysis.